Section 85 Rollover

 Sole Proprietorship to Incorporation

 Individual setting up the corporation must become shareholder of the corporation, i.e. they must buy at least one share of the newly setup corporation. .
-Since assets are being transferred from an individual to a corporation, the corporation will pay consideration based on the elected price, usually fair market value.
-This consideration can be in the form of preferred or common shares.
+Since assets are being transferred from an individual to a corporation, the corporation will pay consideration based on the elected price (fair market value).
+The elected price cannot exceed the fair market value (FMV).
+The taxpayer will receive preferred shares in return.

 If you want to transfer your business to the next generation, you could setup a holding company and issue shares in the holding company to yourself and anyone else you choose (successor).